KristianVirkus/TrustMe/README.md

 ## License

 This library is licensed under the MIT license.
 See [LICENSE](LICENSE).
 This effectively means that you may use or modify it for any purpose as long as you mention the original author.

+This library uses code from the .NET Foundation and its contributors for generating C# object hash codes.
+Please see [link](src/TrustMe/HashCode/Computer.cs) for details.